studio-thgie/phd.thgie.ch/output/expose.md

 #### 4.2.6 Critical code analysis
 Critical code analysis describes source code for software not only as functional instructions for machines, but also as cultural artefacts written by humans for humans, akin literature.
 This means, that source code could potentially be read in order to acquire knowledge about socio-cultural and historical contexts.
 To what extend source code can be treated as a literary text, or leaning more on the Foucauldian notion of text, has been tested and described in 2.4.4.
 First preliminary results indicate that source code is rich in knowledge, but difficult to access through digital humanities distant readings approaches.

+### 4.3 Theoretical position
+The theoretical vantage point of this dissertation will be Vilém Flusser's theory of the technical image.
+In his thinking he started to differentiate between "traditional" and "technical" images [@flusserUniverseTechnicalImages2011].
+The former are the result of a cultural evolution, in which we started to translate direct experience of the world into two-dimensional representation of this experience.
+The latter, "technical" images, have been introduced a few steps later and are produced through textual descriptions.
+They do not necessarily represent anymore, but are constructed and construct.
+The "technical" image thus alienates the viewer from direct experience and creates its own world.

+Flusser was a contemporary media analyst the theoretician who inquired new media up to the rise of the computer.
+Home computers, and with them the rise of programming practices  beyond the university, and video game cultures came after his seminal work, and have not been included in the analysis.
+His work can be ascribed to critical theory, as he did not only ponder on the subject, but also warn of possible problems arising from the rise of the "technical" image.

+Flusser's theoretical approach will be expanded by Marino's theories on code as a cultural artefact [@marinoCriticalCodeStudies2020].
+Critical code analysis is not only a methodological approach but also a theoretical perspective, in which code is not only textual instruction for machines.
+Code is also a socio-cultural artefact that can be approached through hermeneutics.
+Code is comprehended not just by programmers, but also by lawyers, artists, pundits, journalists, political activists, and literary scholars.
+Its utility extends beyond mere programming and finds application in political discourse, artistic creations, popular culture, and the documentation of history.

 ### 4.4 Possible problems
 In the following I will reflect on possible weaknesses in outlined research design as well as how to mitigate the risks.